White sauce pasta is every household favorite. The creamy, rich,…

 When we think, we frequently generate solutions to the issues at hand.

-- However, if overthinking becomes a habit, we create so many possibilities in our minds that it is impossible to settle on just one.
+- However, if overthinking becomes a habit, we create so many possibilities in our minds that it is impossible to stop on just one.
 You could become fixated on possible consequences that might not even occur, which paralyze or prevent us from acting.

 - You also have a severe fear of attempting new things.
 Because of all the other information you are receiving, your gut instinct or intuition is ignored, and you could find that you don’t make the best decisions for you at that time.